curateteaching/digitalpedagogy/keywords/language_learning.md

 mind the communicative purposes of the different media, and not get sidetracked by their novelty.

+REBECCA: Could you break up the sentence beginning, "In Addition" above?
+It gets a bit complex.

 The artifacts presented provide examples of meaningful implementations of digital technology for language learning, including enhancing students’ writing, reading, speaking, and listening skills; helping them in their cultural